Company Formation and Management Services

 Family Investment Companies (FIC)

-- A shares, which carry voting rights but not rights to income or capital
+- Shares, which carry voting rights but not rights to income or capital

 - B shares. which may carry rights to income but no voting rights and no rights to capital